Kolob Plateau Scenic Drive

 On January 10, 1930, his plane was last reported flying over Cedar City, Utah in an intense snowstorm and was never heard from again.
 The largest and longest aerial search in history began and the story wasn’t complete until his plane and remains were found months later.
 He had landed safely with the plane intact, which was found first, and then his remains were discovered later with the mail in his arms as he attempted to proceed onward with his intention to deliver the mail.

 The deep blue water we saw while driving around Kolob Reservoir was a striking contrast to the green fir trees and forest in the surrounding area.
-That color was unlike anything I’ve ever seen.
-It was quite windy while we were there and no one around.
-You could hear the waves splish-splashing and ducks were over the place… fling through the air, one the water and hundreds of ducks hiding in the marsh around the edge of the water.
+That color was unlike anything I’d ever seen.
+It was quite windy while we were there and no one was around.
+You could hear the waves splish-splashing and ducks were over the place… flying through the air, one the water and hundreds of ducks hiding in the marsh around the edge of the water.

 We were a little surprised at the houses and cabins as we continued to make our way south.
 Only a few scarce properties before you enter Zion National Park’s Kolob Canyon.

 The Kolob Canyon section of Zion National Park is located 40 miles north of Zion and is a much lesser-known area of the park.
 Those who do visit are greeted with panoramic views, scenic drives stunning hiking trails.
 Kolob Canyon is a unique area of the park that has remained more primitive due to the limited permits for hiking and backpacking.
 We would later enter this part of the park to hike The Subway.